swade1987/swade1987.github.io/_posts/2016-02-06-flirting-with-terraform.md

 ### CI, SysTest & UAT

-These envirionments are simply environments which will contain our application.
+These environments are simply environments which will contain our application.